cmstewart/llm_health_advisors/Piloting/Round 5/power_analysis.md

 ## Caveats

-- **These are unadjusted two-proportion tests; the actual analysis is a mixed model** with a log(length) covariate and a by-post random intercept.
+- **These are unadjusted two-proportion tests and the actual analysis is a mixed model:** With a log(length) covariate and a by-post random intercept.
 The covariate generally increases precision, clustering decreases it.
 With 1.3 real and 2.2 synthetic comments per post the design effect is small (roughly 1.1 at ICC = 0.1), so the ballpark holds, but these are approximations rather than exact power for the fitted models.
-- **The Grok Interpretations reversal is length-adjusted.** In raw proportions `grok_dg` is *lower* than real (0.087 vs 0.103); it only exceeds real once length is controlled.
+- **The Grok Interpretations reversal is length-adjusted:** In raw proportions `grok_dg` is *lower* than real comments (0.087 vs 0.103).
+It only exceeds real posts once length is controlled.
 The power calculation above uses raw proportions, so it addresses the precision of the contrast rather than the stability of the sign flip.
 That flip is worth probing directly regardless of sample size.
-- **Significance was the stated criterion here.** No smallest-effect-of-interest threshold was applied.
+- **Significance was the stated criterion here:** No smallest-effect-of-interest threshold was applied.
 Several contrasts that are comfortably powered describe differences of two or three percentage points, and a reviewer may reasonably ask whether those are substantively meaningful even though they are statistically unambiguous.